 Coral Class

 Princess Cruises' Coral Class only has two ships currently in operation: Coral Princess and Island Princess.
-While they are the smallest ships in the fleet, they are not the oldest, as that title is held by Grand Princess.
+While they are the smallest ships in the fleet, they are not the oldest, as that title is held by the Grand Princess.

-While venues vary by ship, there are still plenty of amenities onboard to keep you satisfied and entertained, such as 10-12 dining options (which includes two main dining rooms and 24-hour room service), a theater, spa, casino, fitness center, 3-4 pools, and The Sanctuary.
+While venues vary by ship, there are still plenty of amenities onboard to keep you satisfied and entertained, such as 10-12 dining options (which includes two main dining rooms and 24-hour room service), a theater, spa, casino, fitness center, 3-4 pools, and The Sanctuary..

 Due to the class' focus on longer and more intensive journeys, you are not going to find many 7-night round trip cruises onboard Island or Coral Princess.